RandomInternetDude/Joey-Rivera/README.md

 # Welcome to my first repository on github

 My name is Joseph Rivera, I have major interest in the tech field.
 It all started on <a href="https://www.udemy.com/">Udemy</a>.
 I took "The web devoloper bootcamp" by Colt Steele that led me to learn about Html5, CSS3, VanillaJS, jQuery, NodeJS and much more.
 I also took many other courses that taught me about how to program in AngularJS, Python, C#, and C++.
+I also took a course on building AI, and devolping games with the <a href="https://unity3d.com/">Unity</a engine.

 ### Markdown